himahuja/Research-Internships-for-Undergraduates/README.md

 # Research Internships for Undergraduates

-## Looking for someone to co-manage this repository.
+## Looking for someone to manage this repository in exchange for mentorship.
+[Apply here](https://forms.gle/BhCrhXE8ZYsG7zw9A)

 #### This is a non-exhaustive list of opportunities available to Undergraduate students.
 Many of these positions are only focussed towards Indian students.